Our Festival Journey into Distribution

 And encouragement is what I am going to be talking about for some time.
 Because if it wasn’t for the encouragement of certain people at very important moments in time, I would not be doing what I am doing.
 I want to spread the word of the importance of encouragement over judgement, because if we just all sat around and judged one another, it would be a very nasty world indeed.

-I often hear the voice of one of my AMC stage managers telling me “LONGER!
+I also heard the voice of one of my AMC stage managers who came to the SOHO screening last year.
+She kept telling me “LONGER!
 I WANT MORE!
 MORE!”
-So, thank you Tamara Grady!
+(Thank you Tamara Grady!)

-And in the process of doing this I have learned what I made this film for.
-What the whole purpose of this process has been.
-And no matter what, that has been invaluable to me.
-I hope in sharing that, it will touch something in you.
+so I hope that when I share this film finally… it will touch something in you.
 If it does, and you are inspired to go out and use your voice to make the works you feel called to make… then that is my definition of success.

 Meanwhile, here’s a photo of women who I have encouraged and inspired ME who I’d like YOU to encourage by finding them online and checking out their films!